E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_plumed_wrapper/readme.rst

 Transition path sampling simulations and analysis rely on accurate state definitions.
 Such states are typically defined as volumes in a CV-space.
-OPS already supports a number of CVs, including the ones defined in the MDTraj python library.
-PLUMED, a C++ open source library, offers a wide variety of extra CVs, which are enabled in OPS by this module.
+OPS already supports a number of CVs, including the ones defined in the MDTraj Python library.
+PLUMED, an open-source C++ library, offers a wide variety of extra CVs, which are enabled in OPS by this module.

 Many of PLUMED's dozens of CVs have a biomolecular focus, but they are